bakeitgo/me/posts/cloud-stuff/cloud-native.md

     * Distributed data - By design microservice encapsulate its own data and expose it via interface, how to query data or implement transaction across multiple services?

     * Secrets - How microservices will store and manage sensitive data which cant be exposed?

+## Containers

+* What is a container?

+    * Code, Dependencies and Runtime is packaged into binary.
+It's a *container image*

+    * Images are stored in container registry it acts like a repository / library for images.

+    * Registry can be located in your local computer, data center or public cloud. *Docker* itself maintains a public registry via *Docker hub*

+    * When application starts, container is transformed from image to running container instance.
+Instance runs on any computer which have *container runtime engine* installed

+    * Each container is independent and isolated from each other.

+    * it embraces **Dependencies** principle from [Twelve-Factor Application](https://12factor.net/)
+    ##
+    *Factor #2 specifies that “Each microservice isolates and packages its own dependencies, embracing changes without impacting the entire system.”*

+* Why containers?

+    * They can be easily managed, they are isolated from infrastructure (they act as a single package), guarantee consistency across environments, we can deploy them in any environment that hosts *Docker runtime engine*, they are cheap because we don't have to pre-configure each environment with dependencies and runtime engines everytime.
+They have smaller size than VM's (it increases density or number of microservices which can run at one time)

+* How to manage containers?

+    * To manage it we need *container orchestrator*

+* What orchestration ensures?

+    * Scheduling - provision container instances automatically

+    * Affinity / anti-affinity - provision containers nearby or far apart from each other (helps availability and performance)

+    * Health monitoring - detects failures

+    * Failover - If container fails, setup new

+    * Scaling - If new container is needed, provide it.

+    * Networking - Containers need to communciate, right?

+    * Service discovery - Containers need to know where others are located.

+    * Rolling upgrades - Coordinate upgrades, with zero downtime.
+Rollback easily if needed.

+* What points of [Twelve-Factor Application](https://12factor.net/) orchestration ensures?

+    * Factor #9 *specifies that “Service instances should be disposable, favoring fast startups to increase scalability opportunities and graceful shutdowns to leave the system in a correct state.”
+Docker containers along with an orchestrator inherently satisfy this requirement."*

+    * Factor #8 *specifies that “Services scale out across a large number of small identical processes (copies) as opposed to scaling-up a single large instance on the most powerful machine available.*